programminghistorian/jekyll/_posts/2021-04-01-newsletter.md

 A year ago, and before leaving the team, Matthew Lincoln wrote a blogpost about one of the ways in which one can [produce a complex multilingual static site using Jekyll and GitHub pages](https://matthewlincoln.net/2020/03/01/multilingual-jekyll.html).
 The post was nominated for the Best DH Blog Post or Series of Posts category in the Digital Humanities Awards 2020.
 Unfortunately, it didn't win, but the nomination showed how important this resource is for the DH community.
 And congratulations to [the winners](http://dhawards.org/dhawards2020/results/)!

 Jennifer Isasi, *PH* comms manager and editor, was nominated and elected to be part of the 2021-2025 Executive Council for [The Association for Computers and the Humanities](https://ach.org). ¡Felicidades, Jennifer!
-And we would also like to congratulate Kim Gallon and Lorena Gauthereau, who will also part of the Executive Council.
+And we would also like to congratulate Kim Gallon and Lorena Gauthereau, who will also be part of the Executive Council.

 And last but not least, we would like to offer our biggest congratulations to Adam Crymble for the publication of his book [*Technology & the Historian: Transformations of the Digital Age*](https://www.combinedacademic.co.uk/9780252085697/technology-and-the-historian/), in which he offers an overview of histories and philosophies of the field of History, separating issues relevant to historians from activities in the broader digital humanities movement.
 We can't wait to read it.